sanishkr/sns-react-elastic-carousel/README.md

 - Removing Dots onclick fn
 - [Updating Dots style](https://github.com/sag1v/react-elastic-carousel/issues/24)

+### TODOs
+- [ ] Infinite looping
+- [ ] Control items visible on scroll when more than one items are visible on the screen at a time.

 #### Apart from these, rest all feature remain the same.
 Use below npm package to use this.

 ## Install